Summary

 Valuations of Public and Private Businesses

 Valuing a privately owned business is different from valuing large publicly traded corporations.
-In the case of publicly traded companies, their market value (more commonly referred to as “market capitalization”) is determined based on the current price that shares of the company are trading for, and the number of outstanding shares that exist.
-It is important to note that the market capitalization of publicly traded companies does not necessarily represent their fair market values, as there may be abnormalities in the market such as temporary booms or sudden panic that cause market values to differ from their fair market values.
+For publicly traded companies, market value (more commonly referred to as “market capitalization”) is determined based on the current price that shares of the company are trading for, and the number of outstanding shares that exist.
+It’s essential to recognize that the market capitalization of publicly traded companies doesn’t always reflect their fair market values.
+Abnormalities in the market, like temporary booms or sudden panic, can cause discrepancies between market and fair market values.

 Unlike publicly traded corporations, shares of privately held corporations do not trade on an open market.
 These shares are held by one or more individuals or other businesses, and typically change ownership infrequently.
 Privately owned business can either be valued in an open market through the process of negotiation and due diligence between a seller and a buyer, or in what is called a “notional market”.